Inkthirsty/cute-email-spammer/README.md

-this is just some shitty email spammer script i made to flood inboxes of people i don't like it may send a few emails but i didn't bother too much with optimisation on average there is about a 60% success rate
+this is just some shitty email spammer script i made to flood inboxes of people i don't like it may send a few emails but i didn't bother too much with optimisation on average there is about a 60% success rate keep in mind that i live in the United Kingdom so some apis may not work in your region

 # examples